 - You need to help others in order to help yourself.
 Otherwise you are just another temporary version of your selfish self, thinking & talking about yourself again.
 Help others find recovery through simple support & encouragement and you will definitely help yourself.
 Sometimes you end up giving advice to others that is meant for yourself.

 - Recovery is temporary.
-Yes you are determined, but you cannot promise yourself that you will be off gambling tomorrow.
+Yes you are determined – VERY determined – but neither you or I can promise that we’ll be off gambling tomorrow.
 So control what you can right now – your time & your money – just for today.

 - Busy your time, fill it with people, and give control of your money to someone else.
 Yes I know how that sounds, but ignore any part of this and you will definitely fail as YOU are the weakest link.
 Of course you think you are the exception (because you’re a gambler) but time & time again you have proved you are not, haven’t you!
 Sorry but there it is.

 - Be grateful for what you’ve got.
 You may think you’re down, but you are not yet as low as you could go.
 You may not have much money or food anymore, but you still have what’s left of your sanity and your character before all this.